Skip to main content

 Important Usage Considerations

-Not for Sale in California or Canada: These jurisdictions prohibit vent-free appliances due to different regulatory standards.
-Colorado allows them when properly installed and maintained.
+Not for Sale in California or Canada: Those places ban vent-free appliances under different rules.
+Colorado allows them when they're installed and maintained correctly.

 Warranty and Long-Term Performance

-The 1-year limited warranty covers manufacturing defects in materials and artistry.
-In my experience, these fireboxes rarely experience warranty issues—the simple steel construction has few points of failure.
-The CSA certification verifies that the unit meets recognized safety standards for construction and operation.
+The 1-year limited warranty covers defects in materials and workmanship.
+Honestly, these fireboxes almost never come back on warranty.
+It's plain steel with very little that can go wrong.
+The CSA certification means the unit meets recognized safety standards for how it's built and how it runs.

 Getting Started with Your Installation

-If you’re considering adding a gas fireplace to your Denver home—whether filling an existing fireplace opening, creating a new feature in a remodel, or adding ambiance to new construction—the Pleasant Hearth 36-inch vent-free firebox provides a professional foundation for successful installation.
+If you're thinking about adding a gas fireplace to your Denver home, whether you're filling an old fireplace opening, building a new feature into a remodel, or working it into new construction, the Pleasant Hearth 36-inch vent-free firebox gives you a solid, professional starting point.